A-Tirkey/JavaScript_cheatsheet/README.md

-# JavaScript-ChaiAurCode
+# JavaScript_CheatSheet
-A code repo for javascript series at Chai aur Code youtube channel
+A Cheatsheet to quickly revise your JavaScript concepts